-The cornea is the eye's outermost layer.
-It is the clear, dome-shaped surface that covers the front of the eye and plays an important part in the eye's visual acuity.
-The cornea is the transparent covers the iris and pupil in the front of the eye.
+The cornea is the eye’s outermost layer.
+It is the clear, dome-shaped surface that covers the front of the eye and plays an important part in the eye’s visual acuity.
 Corneal tissue consists of five basic layers: epithelium, Bowman’s layer, stroma, Descemet’s membrane and endothelium.
 Although the cornea is clear, it contains a highly organized group of cells and proteins.
 Unlike most tissues in the body, the cornea contains no blood vessels to nourish or protect it against infection.
 Instead, the cornea receives its nourishment from the tears and aqueous humor that fill the chamber behind it.

 The cornea, one of the protective layers of the eye, serves two functions: